 Video CRO: 6 Tips for Using Video to Boost Conversions [Guest Post]

-Video marketing is huge right now.
+Video marketing is huge right now, especially for CRO (Conversion Rate Optimization).
 It’s been a thing for a while, but lately, it has really taken off — 81% of businesses are using video as a marketing tool, according to a recent study.

 Of course, this is driven by user demand.
-The same study found that the average time spent watching video per day is 90 minutes, and where both video and text are available on the same page, 72% of people would rather use video to learn about a product or service.
+The same study found that the average time spent watching video per day is 90 minutes, and where both video and text are available on the same page, 72% of people would rather use video to learn about a product or service, ultimately improving CRO.

 This post is all about how to do video right.
 Essentially, this will cover six ways you can use video content to help convert more website visitors into leads, users, or customers.

 Social proof, while sometimes misused or overused, is still largely effective.
-No one wants to eat at the empty and lonely restaurant, no one wants to read the book that no one else has read yet, and no one wants to try your product without pretty solid evidence that other people use it and like it.
+No one wants to eat at an empty and lonely restaurant, no one wants to read a book that no one else has read yet, and no one wants to try your product without pretty solid evidence that other people use it and like it.